-To the Governance and Management of City of Warr Acres, Oklahoma
+To the Honorable Mayor and City Council City of Warr Acres, Oklahoma

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Warr Acres, Oklahoma (the "City"), as of and for the year ended December 31, 2013, and the related notes to the financial statements, which collectively comprise the City's basic financial statements and have issued our report thereon dated July 10, 2014.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the City of Warr Acres, Oklahoma (the "City"), as of and for the year ended December 31, 2015, and the related notes to the financial statements, which collectively comprise the City's basic financial statements and have issued our report thereon dated July 12, 2016.
+Our report included an emphasis of matter paragraph related to the City's use of a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.